-Mr. Speaker, the 3rd edition of the EAC Arts and Culture Festival and Sports Tournament - Jumuiya ya Afrika Mashariki Utamaduni Festival (JAMAFEST) was held from the 7th to 15th September 2017, in Kampala, Uganda, under the theme "Culture and Creative Industries; the engine for Unity and Employment Creation".
+76.Mr.
+Speaker, the 3rd edition of the EAC Arts and Culture Festival and Sports Tournament - Jumuiya ya Afrika Mashariki Utamaduni Festival (JAMAFEST) was held from 7th to 15th September 2017, in Kampala, Uganda, under the theme "Culture and Creative Industries; the engine for Unity and Employment Creation".
 The Budget proposal for FY 2018/2019 will support the implementation of preparatory activities for hosting the 4th Edition of the EAC Arts and Culture Festival (JAMAFEST), which will be hosted by the United Republic of Tanzania in 2019.

-sports is increasingly Mr. Speaker, recognized worldwide as an important tool in helping nations achieve unity and harmony as well as saving the country from redundancy.
+- an important tool in helping nations achieve unity and harmony.
 By including sports in regional integration programmes in a more systematic way, the EAC will make full use of this cost-efficient tool to widen and deepen the integration process.
-In this regard, pursuant to the 20th Meeting of the EAC Council of Ministers directive for the Secretariat to hold Sports Tournaments on regular basis, the Budget proposal for FY 2018/2019 will support the implementation of the 1st Edition of East African Sports Tournament programme scheduled to take place in August 2018 in Bujumbura, Burundi.
+In this regard, pursuant to the 20th Meeting of the EAC Council of Ministers directive for the Secretariat to hold Sports Tournaments on regular basis, the Budget proposal for FY 2018/2019 will support the implementation of the 1st Edition of East African Sports Tournament programme scheduled to take place in August 2018 in Bujumbura, Burundi. - 78.Mr.
+Speaker, under the Culture and sports sub-sectors, the challenge of inadequate budget resources for regional Cultural programmes is compounded by the lack of sustainable public sector financing for Culture and Sports programmes in the

-Mr. Speaker, under the Culture and sports sub-sectors, the challenge of inadequate budget resources for regional Cultural programmes is compounded by the lack of sustainable public sector financing for Culture and Sports programmes in the EAC, hitherto mainly supported by the private sector.
-To overcome this bottleneck, the EAC during FY 2018/2019, is planning to continue with a rigorous mobilization campaign of the private sector, nongovernmental organizations and development partners with the objective of providing sustainable financing а mechanism for EAC regional Culture and Sports projects to be implemented under the Framework of Public Private Sector Partnerships (PPPs).
+EAC, hitherto mainly supported by the private sector.
+To overcome this bottleneck, the EAC during FY 2018/2019, is planning to continue with a rigorous mobilization campaign of the private sector, non-governmental organizations and development partners with the objective of providing a sustainable financing mechanism for EAC regional Culture and Sports projects to be implemented under the Framework of Public Private Sector Partnerships (PPPs).

-Mr. Speaker, You may recall that the Republic of Burundi requested for the inclusion of French as a Second Official Language of the Community.
-In this regard, the 15th Ordinary Summit of EAC Heads of State directed the Council of the Modalities for including French as a language of the Community.
-However, before this happens, Kiswahili will take precedence.
-(Applause)

-Ministers to study the modalities of including French as a language of the

-Community in addition to English and Kiswahili.
-During FY 2018/2019, the Secretariat has made provision in the budget to conduct a comprehensive study on
+79.Mr.
+Speaker, You may recall that the Republic of Burundi requested for the inclusion of French as a Second Official Language of the Community.
+In this regard, the 15th Ordinary Summit of EAC Heads of State directed the Council of Ministers to study the modalities of including French as a language of the Community in addition to English and Kiswahili.
+During FY 2018/2019, the Secretariat has made provision in the budget to conduct a comprehensive study on the Modalities for including French as a language of the Community.